 NATO Secretary-General Javier Solana, speaking in Brussels, Belgium, cautioned both sides ``not to endanger the fragile security situation.''

-But the ethnic Albanian-run Kosovo Information Center, reported some shooting late Monday and early Tuesday on the outskirts of Kosovska Mitrovica, 20 miles northwest of the provincial capital of Pristina, which ``made the situation there very tense and difficult.''
+Although Kosovo was largely quiet Tuesday, there were reported pockets of tension.
+The ethnic Albanian-run Kosovo Information Center reported some shooting on the outskirts of Kosovska Mitrovica, 20 miles northwest of the provincial capital of Pristina.

 International and Serb sources, speaking on condition of anonymity, said five bodies were found Tuesday in widely scattered areas of Kosovo, including two in Kosovska Mitrovica.